Home

 Aliko Dangote (founder, Chairman) · Africa’s richest person (~$14B+)

-The reference case for the African founder-controlled industrial compounder and the Nigerian archetype.
-Nearly fifty years from Lagos commodity trading (1977, $3,000 loan from his uncle) to domestic cement, sugar, salt, flour, fertiliser manufacturing (1996–2010) to pan-African cement expansion across ten-plus countries (2010–2019) to the flagship ~$19B+ Dangote Refinery mega-project at Lekki (2013 announcement, 2023 commissioning, 2024 first fuel) — the largest single-train refinery in Africa and largest private industrial project in sub-Saharan African history.
+The reference case for the African founder-controlled industrial compounder.
+Nearly fifty years from Lagos commodity trading to domestic manufacturing to pan-African cement to the flagship ~$19B+ Dangote Refinery mega-project at Lekki.

 1977 – Today